Ak-coder1/3AK-QuantRAG/README.md

 ## 4.1 Knowledge Base / RAG Architecture
 - **Sources:** `docs/`, `context/`, `AGENT_CONTEXT.md`, `issues_log.md`, Strategy definitions.
 - **Storage Format:** Embeddings are stored natively inside DuckDB as 1024-dimensional floating point arrays (`FLOAT[1024]`) alongside their raw text and JSON metadata in a single `kb_docs` table.
 - **Hybrid Retrieval & Reading:** We use **DuckDB** with the official **`vss` (Vector Similarity Search)** extension.
 It reads the vectors directly via SQL using the `array_cosine_similarity(embedding, query_embedding)` function.
-To guarantee exact acronym matching (e.g., `SVRO`, `MIP8`), the retriever dynamically parses the query for uppercase acronyms and injects a `CASE WHEN content ILIKE '%<KEYWORD>%'` SQL clause to instantly boost the semantic score natively within DuckDB.
+To guarantee exact acronym matching (e.g., `ORB`, `MIP8`), the retriever dynamically parses the query for uppercase acronyms and injects a `CASE WHEN content ILIKE '%<KEYWORD>%'` SQL clause to instantly boost the semantic score natively within DuckDB.
 This completely eliminates the need for complex external vector databases (Chroma/LanceDB) while keeping the document index logically independent from the analytical tables.
 - **MD5 Incremental Ingestion Cache:** Re-embedding large markdown files on every startup is computationally expensive.
 The ingestion script (`ingest_docs.py`) maintains an `ingest_hashes.json` state file.
 It computes an MD5 hash of each document and only triggers the HuggingFace embedding model if the file's structural content has actually changed, reducing update times from minutes to milliseconds.

 ## 4.2 Structured Data Architecture